kohkimakimoto/altax/README.md

 ## Installation

+There are two way to install it.

+### Using Online installer

-You can use quick install that is to run the following command under the root user.
+You can use quick installation.
+Run the following command under the root user.

     $ curl https://raw.github.com/kohkimakimoto/altax/master/installer.sh | sh

 You will get `altax` command in your `/usr/local/bin/`

+### Using Composer

+If you want to use composer to management packages, you can use composer installation.

+Make `composer.json` like the following.

+    {
+        "require": {
+            "kohkimakimoto/altax": "dev-master"
+        }
+    }

+And run `composer install` command.
+More information of composer is in [http://getcomposer.org/](http://getcomposer.org/).

 ## Usage